hedronvision/bazel-compile-commands-extractor/README.md

 **What is this project trying to do for me?**

-First, provide Bazel users cross-platform autocomplete for the C language family (C++, C, Objective-C, and Objective-C++), and thereby make development more efficient and fun!
+First, provide Bazel users cross-platform autocomplete for the C language family (C++, C, Objective-C, Objective-C++, and CUDA), and thereby make development more efficient and fun!

 More generally, export Bazel build actions into the `compile_commands.json` format that enables great tooling decoupled from Bazel.